frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 The `MyClass` class can be used in other source files by declaring a variable of type `MyClass`:

 {% highlight cpp %}
-MyClass myClass; // Declare a variable of type "MyClass" named "myClass".
+// Declare a variable of type "MyClass" named "myClass".
+MyClass myClass;

-myClass.myPublicFunction(); // Call the "myPublicFunction" function.
+// Call the "myPublicFunction" function. myClass.myPublicFunction();

+/**
-myClass.myPrivateFunction(); // ERROR: "myPrivateFunction" is a private function, so it cannot be called from outside the class.
+ * ERROR: "myPrivateFunction" is a private function, so it cannot be
+ * called from outside the class.
+ */
+myClass.myPrivateFunction();
 {% endhighlight %}

 ## Constructors and Destructors